bsafdi/NPTFit/docs/Example1_Overview_of_the_Fermi_Data.rst

 We also include a mask of all point sources in the 3FGL, as well as large extended objects such as the Large Magellanic Cloud.
-All point sources are masked at :math:`1^{\circ}`, which is much larger than the relevant PSF in the dataset and energy range we are using.
+All point sources are masked at 95% containment as appropriate for this ``nside``.
 The map below is a mask, so just a boolean array

 Note that with the NPTF it is not always desirable to mask point sources
 - we can often simply use a non-Poissonian template to model them.